Top enlisted leader of JGSDF tours Camp Zama

+CAMP ZAMA, Japan – The most senior enlisted member of the Japan Ground Self-Defense Force toured garrison facilities and spoke with U.S. and Japanese personnel during his visit here Tuesday.

-Warrant Officer Masanobu Murawaki, left, the sergeant major of the Japan Ground Self-Defense Force, tours Public Health Command-Pacific offices during his visit to Camp Zama, Japan, Aug.
-16, 2022.
-Murawaki took part in an installation tour to better understand how American and Japanese partners interact in the Cooperative Work Program.
+Warrant Officer Masanobu Murawaki, who has served as the sergeant major of the JGSDF since January, took part in the installation tour to better understand how American and Japanese partners interact in the Cooperative Work Program.

+Murawaki first attended a farewell ceremony for JGSDF members who completed the latest iteration of the co-op program.
+Led by U.S. Army Japan, the six-week bilateral engagement program aims to enhance the interoperability of both forces.

+“The most important part is mutual understanding between Japan and the U.S.,” Murawaki said of the program’s goal.
+“It will strengthen our bond and cooperation for the future.”

 |Date Taken: